SimpleArt/prettyformatter/docs/index.md

 """
 ```

-If there are 3 or fewer fields, their field names are aligned, and each
+If there are more than 3 fields or the field names are not short and
-field fits on one line,
+alignable, then the names and values are aligned similar to a
+dictionary.

 ```python
 @dataclass